Monday 1 – Sunday 7 July 2019

 If you are a patient information provider, or work in a public library, NHS library, or any other organisation with an interest in high quality health information for patients, you can start planning now. #HIW2019 is a great opportunity to work with colleagues in and outside your organisation.
 It’s part of public libraries’ Universal Health Offer, and the Patient and Public Information strand of the NHS Knowledge for Healthcare Framework.
 Think about:

-· What impact do you want your involvement in #HIW2019 to have?
-Impacts in previous years have included raising awareness of specific resources such as local support groups, Books on Prescription, or the NHS website http://www.nhs.uk ; helping individuals with their health information queries; and motivating and enthusing people to look for high quality health information.
-As always, we’ll evaluate #HIW2019 afterwards, to make #HIW2020 even bigger and better. · Would you like to use any of the resources from last year at https://kfh.libraryservices.nhs.uk/patient-and-public-information/health-information-week-2/ ?
-We will let you know as soon as updated versions are ready, but there are some great ideas there already.
+- What impact do you want your involvement in #HIW2019 to have?
+Impacts in previous years have included raising awareness of specific resources such as local support groups, Books on Prescription, or the NHS website; helping individuals with their health information queries; and motivating and enthusing people to look for high quality health information.
+You can also get ideas for evaluating #HIW2019 from the #HIW2018 evaluation.
+As always, we’ll evaluate #HIW2019 afterwards, to make #HIW2020 even bigger and better.